 After inheriting her grandmother's collection of antiques, Dolores has maintained an interest in the care and sale of vintage items.

 Transferware is a style of decorated china created to sell to the emerging middle class of the Industrial Revolution in England.
 First produced in the late 1700s, the style caught on and has remained popular since the early 1800s.
+Older patterns are still being made today.
+Blue willow remains one of worlds favorite patterns and has been produced in various forms since 1779.

 Before the transferware technique was developed, porcelain china was hand painted and very expensive.
 The new technique made beautiful dishware affordable for the middle and working class.